Beaune Bourgogne-franche-comte, France Travel Guide

 Several organizations and private chefs in Beaune offer Burgundian cooking classes.
 These often focus on classic regional dishes, providing hands-on experience and insight into French culinary techniques.

-Food tours combine market visits with opportunities to try of local produce, cheeses, and charcuterie.
-They offer a guided exploration of Beaune's gastronomic scene.
+Food tours combine market visits with opportunities to taste of local produce, cheeses, and charcuterie.
+They provide a accompanied exploration of Beaune's gastronomic scene.

-Visit cheesemakers (like Époisses) or blackcurrant farms for visits and samplings.
-This provides a direct link to the source of local ingredients.
+Visit cheese producers (like Époisses) or blackcurrant farms for tours and tastings.
+This gives a direct link to the source of local ingredients.

 Annually on the third Sunday of November, this major cultural, charitable, and economic event is surrounded by festivities, offering unique atmosphere.